-- •Broad, spine-tipped bracts located under the flower - •Flowering heads are terminal, solitary, and usually nodding - •Grows up to 6 feet tall
+•Broad, spine-tipped bracts located under the flower

+•Flowering heads are terminal, solitary, and usually nodding

+•Grows up to 6 feet tall

 - Lifecycle: Biennial, or sometimes winter annual - Growth form: Forb - Flower: Heads are terminal, solitary, 1 1/2-3 in wide, and usually nodding.
 Deep rose, violet or purple, occasionally white.
 Flowers are subtended by broad, spine-tipped bracts.
-May-July. - Seeds/Fruit: One-seeded oblong fruit (achene) about 0.2 inches long, shiny, vellowish-brown with a plume (pappus) of white hair-like bristles. - Leaves: Alternate, dark green, deeply lobed, and spiny margined.
+May-July. - Seeds/Fruit: One-seeded oblong fruit (achene) about 0.2 inches long, shiny, yellowish-brown with a plume (pappus) of white hair-like bristles. - Leaves: Alternate, dark green, deeply lobed, and spiny margined.
 The leaves extend onto the stem giving a winged appearance.
 Basal rosettes are well developed, leaves elliptical to lanceolate, 6-14 in, smooth to densely hairy. - Stems: Mature plants can grow as tall as 6 ft.
 It can appear solitarily or with several stems from one base, and is highly branched above. - Roots: Fleshy taproot

 - Mech: sever the root below the soil surface.
-Mowing is most effective before seed set at full bloom. - Bio: crown weevil is an effective control on large infestations.
+Mowing is most effective when plants are at full-bloom. - Bio: seed head weevil and the crown weevil are effective on large infestations.